 The lack of deed references to Samuel's family in Louisa County is more than made up by the multitude of references in Lunenburg County where all of the family eventually moved.
 Nicholas, Joseph, Allen, Simon, Richard and Samuel's daughter Ann are repeatedly documented in County records with joint deeds of sale, witnessing for each other, appearing in court as defendants or plaintiffs in joint suits, and living in adjacent areas.
 These Lunenburg references will be discussed later in brief individual summaries of each of Samuel's children.

 Samuel's son, Simon, was the first to leave Lunenburg County, moving back north to Cumberland County, Virginia, where he was married in 1760.
+The next to leave was probably William.
 The rest of the family lived in Lunenburg for another ten or so years, then all left within a very short period of time.
 We can assume that raising tobacco on their farms in Lunenburg had exhausted the soil.
 When Surry County, North Carolina, was formed in 1769, much new land became available and was very attractive as a possible new home.
 Samuel's son, Allen, appeared briefly in Surry County, then settled along with his father on the border between Halifax County, Virginia, and Caswell County, North Carolina.
-All the rest of Samuel's sons, Nicholas, Joseph, Richard, William and Samuel Jr. went directly from Lunenburg County to live in Surry County.
+All the rest of Samuel's sons, Nicholas, Joseph, Richard, Samuel Jr. and Nathaniel went directly from Lunenburg County to live in Surry County or South Carolina.
 They were joined there later by two of Allen's children (Meshack and Abednego).
 Their presence there as a group and their previous presence in Lunenburg County are strong arguments for all being a single family unit.